ugo-buonadonna/redux-undo/README.md

 ## What is this magic?
 How does it work?

 Have a read of the [Implementing Undo History recipe](http://redux.js.org/docs/recipes/ImplementingUndoHistory.html) in the Redux documents, which explains in detail how redux-undo works.

-## Gitter Chat / Support

-If you have a question or just want to discuss something with other redux-undo users/maintainers, [chat with the community on gitter.im/omnidan/redux-undo](https://gitter.im/omnidan/redux-undo)

 ## License